 (A list of keywords in Topic Explorer with their respective search intent, search volume, CPC, and seasonality trend.)

 Breaking topics by categories (i.e. industries) allow you to access only the phrases related to what you sell, simply.

 Outlines the general idea describing the subject of the search.

 Classify all areas of the topic, based on the type of information covered.

 Defines specific information about the topic within the category.

 What Does the Above Division Mean to SEO?

 Most likely, you find keyword research tedious.
 You dread it deeply.
-You groan having to sort through millions of keywords is a tedious process of messy spreadsheets to actually get to the high-demand opportunities.
+You groan having to sort through millions of keywords and messy spreadsheets to actually get to the high-demand opportunities.

 Coincidentally, that’s exactly the problem.

 Although most SEOs research keywords in a variety of different ways, they can all agree that the process is dull and tiresome, at best.